Sawyer-Powell/product-ingestion-demo/README.md

 Assuming we get a new dataset each week, our worst case scenario is an increase of ~20M per week rounding up.
 Over the course of a year, this leads us to a db size of ~1GB.
-1GB (worst case) increase per year is extremely manageable, and doesn't warrant serious consideration concerning sharding/distributing the dataset.
+1GB (worst case) increase per year is manageable, and doesn't warrant serious consideration concerning sharding/distributing the dataset.

 ### How this system can be scaled up to 100x+

-#### If we're still just getting weekly uploads, but those uploads are larger
+#### If we're still getting weekly uploads, but those uploads are larger

 1. Find data to archive.
 Our records have a "last_modified" time, using that metric we might be able to find a good amount of products that can be warehoused.
 2. We could also consider data fragmentation strategies.
-Postgres offers a number of data fragmentation tools, which would require some infra restructuring, depending on if we're using a managed instance.
+Postgres offers a number of data fragmentation tools, which could require some infra restructuring, depending on if we're using a managed instance.

 #### If we are getting large uploads very frequently